 At the bottom of the sentencing information is a section on probation.
 If a person is on probation, the criminal record will provide information on the type, the start and end date and the total number of days a person was sentenced to remain on probation.

-If you need additional probationer details, you may also try contacting the Lake County Probation Department at 440-350-5570 or at the address provided below:
+If you need additional probationer details, you may also try reaching out to the Municipal Probation Departments at the address and contact information provided below:

 104 E. Erie St.